Havard-SL/master-thesis-topology/README.md

 Memoization package requires perl and perl-PDF-API2 installed.

-latexmk + memoization requires a custom latexmkrc file (not included in this repository).
+latexmk + memoization requires the custom .latexmkrc file.

-If memoization has been manually installed, then the latexmkrc file need to be updated with the proper paths to memoize-extract.pl and memoize-clean.pl.
+If memoization has been manually installed, then memoize-extract.pl and memoize-clean.pl has to be added to $PATH.